-The Commission created the Wisconsin Pro Bono Honor Society with support from the State Bar’s pro bono program to honor Wisconsin lawyers who have performed at least 50 hours of qualifying pro bono legal services during the past calendar year.
-We are proud to offer this opportunity to recognize volunteer lawyers who help to provide equal access to justice under law.
+We created the Wisconsin Pro Bono Honor Society as a way to celebrate Wisconsin lawyers who help to provide equal access to justice under law by performing at least 50 hours of qualifying pro bono legal services during the past calendar year.
 Attorneys may certify that they or another attorney qualify.
-Law firms, judges, and pro bono organizations who are knowledgeable about an attorney’s pro bono work may also certify attorneys who meet the criteria.
-Certifications are submitted using the form below each fall through the end of February.
+Law firms, judges, and agencies who are knowledgeable about an attorney’s pro bono work may also certify attorneys who meet the criteria.
+We begin accepting certifications each fall through the form below.
+To find the right volunteer opportunity for you, visit the State Bar of Wisconsin’s pro bono portal.

 - persons of limited means;